-Aspergers Syndrome Corner 4, a blog by Dawn, is about raising an Aspie (a child with Aspergers syndrome).
+Aspergers Syndrome Corner 4, a blog by Dawn, is about her experience of raising a school age Aspie (a child with Aspergers syndrome).
+Kelsea is now 28 and still lives at home.

 Here's a quick preview of the current page of the blog.
 Just click on the part that you want to read.